-The Young Urologists Office can welcome a new chairman, Dr. Michiel Sedelaar.
+The Young Urologists Office can welcome a new chair, Dr. Michiel Sedelaar.
 The YUO is a body that represents the specific educational and training needs of urology residents and young urologists who are starting their career.
 Dr. Sedelaar is a uro-oncologist, based in Nijmegen, the Netherlands.

 The EAU Young Urologists Office was formed in 2010 to address the needs of urology residents, and urologists under the age of forty.
 As they are at the beginning of their career, young urologists’ needs are unique, and focused on training, education and careers guidance.
 The YUO board features representatives from major European urology residents’ organisations, the ESRU, as well as young urologists from different countries.